Slots Special Symbols

 1Playing Card Symbols

-Although fruit machines often come up into our mind when thinking about the oldest casino games, they are, in fact, a late development.
-Gambling started with table games like poker, roulette, and blackjack, while the first gambling machines had more in common with poker than with the modern-day idea of slots.
+Although fruit machines often come to mind when we think of the oldest casino games, they are actually a later development.
+Gambling began with table games like poker, roulette, and blackjack, and the first gambling machines had more in common with poker than with today’s slots.

-The first machines, which were popularized in the late 19th century in American bars, had 5 moving reels and card faces as symbols.
-Players would put a nickel in the small slot for coins, pull the lever, and wait for the reels to show a poker hand – the better the poker hand, the better the prize.
-Of course, there was no way for these first machines to incorporate an automatic payout mechanism, which is why players received a free drink from the bar owner.
+The earliest machines, which became popular in American bars in the late 19th century, featured five moving reels and playing-card faces as symbols.
+Players would insert a nickel into the coin slot, pull the lever and wait for the reels to reveal a poker hand.
+The better the hand, the bigger the prize.
+Because these machines lacked an automatic payout mechanism, players typically received a free drink from the bar owner.

-In the coming decades, the machines were improved but the card symbols remained.
-Even today, many online video slots feature card faces as their low-paying symbols.
+In the decades that followed, the machines were upgraded, but the card symbols remained.
+Even today, many online video slots still use card faces as their low-paying symbols.

 2The Liberty Bell Slot Symbols

-In 1985, Charles Fey, a car mechanic based in San Francisco, invented the first gaming machine that paid out coins.
-A few years after that, he invented the Liberty Bell Slot Machine, which became the most popular gaming machine of its time.
-It had 3 spinning reels and several symbols that were painted on each of them – a diamond, spade, and heart symbol, as well as an image of a cracked Liberty Bell.
+In 1895, Charles Fey, a car mechanic in San Francisco, created the first gaming machine that paid out coins.
+A few years later he introduced the Liberty Bell slot machine, which quickly became the most popular gaming device of its era.
+It featured three spinning reels with symbols painted on each one: a diamond, spade, heart and a cracked Liberty Bell.

-The biggest payout was given when three bells appeared in a row and players received 10 nickels as a reward.
-Soon, these games were installed in many bars across the United States.
-Fey created several variations of this machine and later, he also invented the first Draw Poker machine.
+The top payout was awarded when three bells appeared in a row, giving players 10 nickels.
+Soon these machines were installed in bars throughout the United States.
+Fey produced several variations of the Liberty Bell and later invented the first Draw Poker machine.

 3Fruit and Bar Symbols

-At the beginning of the 20th century, gambling machines were incredibly popular and in 1907, arcade machines manufacturer Herbert Mills came up with the Operator Bell.
-This machine was almost identical to Fey’s original creation but Mills was the first to add fruit symbols to the game.
-There were lemons, plums, oranges, and cherries on the machines and they were associated with the different flavors of gum that were offered as a prize.
+At the start of the 20th century, gambling machines were incredibly popular.
+In 1907, arcade machine manufacturer Herbert Mills introduced the Operator Bell.
+The machine was almost identical to Fey’s original creation, but Mills was the first to add fruit symbols to the game.
+The reels showed lemons, plums, oranges and cherries, each matching a gum flavor that could be won as a prize.

-In addition, the manufacturer added an image of a stick of a Bell-Fruit Gum, which later became known as the Bar symbol.
-Over the next couple of decades, different combinations of these symbols appeared on slot machines but the most popular images remained the fruits, card faces, the Liberty Bell, the Bar, the Lucky 7, and the Horseshoe.
+In addition, the manufacturer added an image of a stick of Bell-Fruit gum, which later became known as the Bar symbol.
+During the next few decades, slot machines featured many combinations of these images, but the most enduring symbols remained the fruits, card faces, the Liberty Bell, the Bar, the Lucky 7 and the horseshoe.

 Watch Why Do Slot Machines Use Fruit Reel Symbols?